-House Bill 5084 would amend the Mortgage Loan Originator Licensing Act to allow a grace period of temporary authority to act as a mortgage loan originator, without first obtaining a license, for certain registered mortgage loan originators who have changed their employment and certain mortgage loan originators who are licensed in another state.
+House Bill 5084 amends the Mortgage Loan Originator Licensing Act to allow a grace period of temporary authority to act as a mortgage loan originator, without first obtaining a license, for certain registered mortgage loan originators who have changed employers and certain mortgage loan originators who are licensed in another state.

-Under the bill, a registered mortgage loan originator who becomes employed by an entity that is not a depository institution (i.e., a bank or credit union) or part of the Farm Credit System would have (for the time period described below) temporary authority to act as a mortgage loan originator without obtaining a license if all of the following conditions apply:
+Under the bill, a registered mortgage loan originator who becomes employed by an entity that is not a depository institution (i.e., a bank or credit union) or part of the Farm Credit System has (for the time period described below) temporary authority to act as a mortgage loan originator without obtaining a license if all of the following conditions apply:

-- He or she is employed by an entity that is licensed or registered under the Mortgage Brokers, Lenders, and Servicers Licensing Act, the Secondary Mortgage Act, or the Consumer Financial Services Act. - He or she has not had an application for a mortgage loan originator license denied, or such a license revoked or suspended, in this or another state. - He or she has not been subject to, or served with, a cease and desist order in this or another state or under 12 USC 5113. - He or she has not been convicted of, or pled guilty or no contest to, a misdemeanor or felony that would preclude licensure under the act. - He or she has submitted an application for licensure under section 7 of the act and has paid the fee under section 19 and met the applicable surety bond requirement of section 29. - He or she was registered in the nationwide mortgage licensing system and registry as a mortgage loan originator during the one-year period preceding the date he or she submitted the information required under section 7 of the act. - He or she is not subject to a probation order issued under section 27 of the act or under any of the following acts: - o The Consumer Financial Services Act. - o The Regulatory Loan Act. - o The Secondary Mortgage Loan Act. - o The Motor Vehicle Sales Finance Act. - o 1984 PA 379, concerning credit card arrangements. - o The Sale of Checks Act.
+- He or she is employed by an entity that is licensed or registered under the Mortgage Brokers, Lenders, and Servicers Licensing Act, the Secondary Mortgage Act, or the Consumer Financial Services Act. - He or she has not had an application for a mortgage loan originator license denied, or such a license revoked or suspended, in this or another state. - He or she has not been subject to, or served with, a cease and desist order in this or another state or under 12 USC 5113. - He or she has not been convicted of, or pled guilty or no contest to, a misdemeanor or felony that would preclude licensure under the act. - He or she has submitted an application for licensure under section 7 of the act and has paid the fee under section 19 and met the applicable surety bond requirement of section 29. - He or she was registered in the nationwide mortgage licensing system and registry as a mortgage loan originator during the one-year period preceding the date he or she submitted the information required under section 7 of the act. - He or she is not subject to a probation order issued under section 27 of the act or under any of the following acts: - o The Consumer Financial Services Act. - The Regulatory Loan Act. - o The Secondary Mortgage Loan Act.